VladGKulikov/MSAI-2023-My-Thesis-Large-Language-models-Learning-and-reasoning-at-the-Inference-stage/README.md

 4. Number of examples to train: From zero to few-shot with increasing quality.
 5. Size of Dataset: 300B training tokens and the size of the model is more significant.

-5.2.Also, we summarize:
+# Also, we summarize:
-– observations of rule-like generalization at the inference stage, and experiments with chain-of-thought (and prompt in general), showing the predominant importance of train-stage learning for LLMs, and
+– observations of rule-like generalization at the inference stage, and experiments with chain-of-thought (and prompt in general), showing **the predominant importance of train-stage learning for LLMs**, and
 – facts that validity of reasoning is only a small part of the value for performance (pathologically incorrect examples are usually no worse than true ones), while following the order of reasoning steps and relevance to the input query are the key to efficiency.

-And following [21], [22], [35], we state, perhaps a bit more categorically, that LLMs at the Inference stage \textbf{do not learn} (in the classical sense of the notion of learning), but their ability to learn and reasoning is limited by the abilities acquired during the train stage.
+And following [21], [22], [35], we state, perhaps a bit more categorically, that **LLMs at the Inference stage do not learn** (in the classical sense of the notion of learning), but their ability to learn and reasoning is limited by the abilities acquired during the train stage.